-- Never rinse your lenses with water from the tap as tap water contains many impurities that can contaminate or damage your lenses.
-This may lead to serious eye infections and sometimes loss of vision.
+- Never rinse your lenses with water from the tap, as tap water contains many impurities that can contaminate or damage your lenses, leading to serious eye infections and sometimes loss of vision.

-- Saline solution and rewetting drops should never be used to disinfect lenses.
+- It would help if you never used saline solution and rewetting drops to disinfect lenses.
 Neither of them is an effective or approved disinfecting solution.

-- Swimming or taking shower while wearing your lenses is not allowed.
-As any water (i.e. rain or tears) may flush lenses out of your eyes and can cause various eye infections.
+- Swimming or taking a shower while wearing your lenses is not allowed.
+Any water (i.e. rain or tears) may flush lenses out of your eyes and cause various eye infections.